 - The second phase was planned from Phase-2 to Hapur Adda Crossing via Gokulpur village.

 However, before construction began, changes were made to the first phase, revising it to run from Meerut South to Modipuram.
-Now, after the first phase nears completion, discussions about the second phase have started again, with the possibility of route modifications.
+Now, after the first phase has started, discussions about the second phase have started again, with the possibility of route modifications.

 Meerut MP Arun Govil has also requested the Chief Minister to approve the second corridor and additionally proposed a third corridor from Football Chowk to Baghpat Road Flyover.